UMAprotocol/docs/docs/synthetic-tokens/long-short-pair.md

 At any point pre-expiry, anyone can call `redeem` with a pair of long and short tokens and receive an amount of collateral determined by `collateralPerPair`.
 The total amount of collateral received from the contract is determined by `collateralPerPair` * `tokensToRedeem`.

-Regardless of the value of the long and short tokens when redeemed, the summed value of the two tokens will always be worth the total amount of collateral used to mint.
+Regardless of the value of the long and short tokens when redeemed, the summed value of the two tokens will always be worth the total amount of collateral used to mint (collateralPerPair).
 The contract burns the tokens and returns collateral proportional to the amount that the token sponsor has deposited to the contract.
 The caller does not need to approve this contract to transfer any number of redeemed tokens since long and short tokens are burned, rather than transferred.

 ![](/docs/lsp-tokens/lsp_redeem.png)